Polynesian navigation: Re-creation of voyages

-In 2010, O Tahiti Nui Freedom, an outrigger sailing canoe, retraced the path of the migration from Tahiti to China via Cooks, Tonga, Fiji, Vanuatu, Solomons, PNG, Palau, Philippines in 123 days.
+In 2010, O Tahiti Nui Freedom, an outrigger sailing canoe, retraced the path of the Polynesian migration by sailing from Tahiti to China via the Cook Islands, Tonga, Fiji, Vanuatu, Solomons, Papua New Guinea, Palau, and the Philippines in 123 days.

 In 2013, a modern, non-instrument voyage was launched called Mālama Honua.
 It traveled across the world leaving Hilo, Hawaii, initially.
 This was not a re-creation of a known historical voyage.
 The spirit of the voyage was to spread the message of conservation.
 In fact, "mālama honua" means, roughly, to care for Earth, in Hawaiian.
 The journey was made on two vessels: the Hōkūle'a and the Hikianalia.
 Nainoa Thompson was on the crew.